Public Health

 College: Public Health

-Specializations in Public Health
+Public Health specializations

-The College of Public Health has active student organizations.
-Buckeyes for Public Health (B4PH) is the undergraduate student organization, and their primary goal is to promote public health efforts both locally and internationally.
+The College of Public Health has active student organizations that include Buckeyes for Public Health (B4PH) which promotes service, development and hands-on experiences in local and global public health.
 The Multicultural Public Health Student Association (MPHSA) is another active group with a vision to serve as a catalyst for culturally competent leadership that enhances health outcomes for all.
-The Student Ambassadors for Public Health (SAPH) are student leaders representing their college and majors to prospective students and their families, currently enrolled students, faculty and staff, alumni, donors, and the university community, while being devoted to service and leadership.

 Learn more